< RETURN TO POLICIES

 • Expertise in order execution

-• Proven track record in provision of best execution
+• Proven track record in the provision of Best Execution

-CAM carries out monitoring of trades to ensure that the firm obtains quality execution from its custodian.
-There is no close link or shared ownership between CAM and Platform Securities.
+CAM carries out monitoring of trades to make sure that CAM obtains quality execution from Third Financial.
+There is no close link or shared ownership between CAM and Third Financial.

-Details of Platform Securities execution venues can be found on the website link below.
+Details of Third Financial’s execution venues can be found on the website link below.

 Order Execution

-Subject to any specific instructions received, when executing orders on behalf of clients, Platform Securities will take all sufficient steps to obtain the best possible result for clients, taking into account the execution factors listed below.
-CAM will receive MI reporting from Platform Securities to ensure their executions have met our expectations for our clients.
+Subject to any specific instructions received, when executing orders on behalf of clients, Third Financial will take sufficient steps to obtain the best possible result for clients, taking into account the execution factors listed below.
+CAM will receive reporting from Third Financial to make sure their executions have met our expectations.

 Dealing Rules

-• We will not transact buy orders on unsettled funds
+• CAM will not transact buy orders on unsettled funds

-• Market abuse, e.g. “Front Running”, is explicitly prohibited and a Personal Account Dealing policy is one of the measures that we have in place to mitigate the risk of this activity occurring.
+• Market abuse, e.g. ‘Front Running’, is explicitly prohibited and a Personal Account Dealing policy is one of the measures in place to mitigate the risk of this activity occurring.

 Which executing venues will we use?

-For purposes of MiFID II, an “Execution Venue” includes an exchange, a multilateral trading facility (“MTF”) and a broker.
-Details on Platform Securities’ execution venues can be found on their website (link provided below).
+For purposes of MiFID II, an ‘Execution Venue’ includes an exchange, a multilateral trading facility and a broker.
+Details on Third Financial’s execution venues can be found on their website (link provided below).

 Conflicts of Interest

-To avoid conflicts of interest and to discriminate unfairly between execution venues listed above, we do not receive any remuneration, discount or non-monetary benefits for routing client orders to any particular trading or execution venue.
+To avoid conflicts of interest between execution venues, CAM does not receive any remuneration, discount or non-monetary benefits for placing client orders on any particular execution venue.

 Specific customer instructions

-Where clients give us a specific instruction as to the execution of an order, for example, asking us to deal through a particular broker or at a specific price, we will execute it in accordance with that instruction.
-Where the instruction relates to only part of the order, we will apply our order execution policy to the parts of the order not covered by specific instructions.
-Clients should be aware that providing specific instructions may prevent us from taking the steps set out in our order execution policy to obtain the best possible result for those elements covered by those instructions.
+Where clients give CAM a specific instruction as to the execution of an order, CAM will execute it in accordance with that instruction.
+Where the instruction relates to only part of the order, CAM will apply its order execution policy to the parts of the order not covered by specific instructions.
+Clients should be aware that providing specific instructions may prevent CAM from taking the steps set out in the order execution policy to obtain the best possible result for those elements covered by those instructions.

 Limit orders

-If an order has been placed with us with a ‘limit’ on the price for execution, Platform Securities may not be able to execute it immediately.
-Consequently, in accordance with regulatory requirements and unless otherwise specifically instructed, we will publicly disclose details of any unexecuted part of such ‘limit’ order.
-However, with client consent, we can exercise discretion as to how and when unexecuted limit orders are shown to the market.
-We believe that this allows us to achieve the best possible result for our clients.
-We therefore seek a client’s express consent on this matter – please see ‘Consent’ below.
+If an order has been placed with a ‘limit’ on the price for execution, CAM may not be able to execute it immediately.
+Consequently, in accordance with regulatory requirements and unless otherwise specifically instructed, CAM will publicly disclose details of any unexecuted part of such ‘limit’ order.
+However, with client consent, CAM can exercise discretion as to how and when unexecuted limit orders are shown to the market.
+This allows CAM to achieve the best possible result for clients.

 Aggregation and Allocation

-We may combine (‘aggregate’) a transaction for an individual client with orders of other clients.
+CAM may combine (‘aggregate’) a transaction for an individual client with orders of other clients.
 The effect of aggregation may on some occasions work to a client’s disadvantage.
-If we make an application on a client’s behalf for a new issue, clients should be aware that if the allocation is scaled back it will be applied pro rata across all clients, in the event of any scale backs no member staff will be included in the allocation to the extent they did not form part of the initial allocation.
+If CAM makes an application on a client’s behalf for a new issue, clients should be aware that if the allocation is scaled back, it will be applied pro rata across all clients.

 Monitoring and review

-We regularly monitor Platform Securities’ execution arrangements, as well as the quality of both execution and that of third parties to whom they may have passed orders.
-Such reviews enable us to request changes to the execution arrangements as necessary.
+CAM regularly monitors Third Financial’s execution arrangements, the quality of execution and the execution by third parties to whom they may have passed orders.
+Such reviews allow CAM to request changes to the execution arrangements as necessary.

-Review of Platform Securities’ performance in execution will be separate from our Outsourcing Framework and will be conducted by a member of the IM team.
+Review of Third Financial’s performance will be conducted by a member of the Investment Management team.

-On a yearly basis, Platform Securities Top 5 Execution venues (counterparties) by type of financial instruments in line with MiFID II rules will be available through PSL via the link below.
+Every year, the Top 5 Execution venues (counterparties) by type of financial instruments will be available from Third Financial via the link below.

 Clients should note that it may not always be possible to make an effective comparison of execution performance because reliable data is not always available for some markets.
-We will notify clients about any material changes to our Execution Factors, Execution Venues, and Best Execution Policy by posting an updated version of this document on our website.
-Clients will not be notified separately about changes to the Best Execution Policy or Execution Venues.
+CAM will notify clients about any material changes to our execution factors, execution venues, and Best Execution Policy by posting an updated version of this document on the website.

 Consent

-Our Regulator, the FCA, requires us to obtain clients’ prior consent to our Best Execution Policy.
-Clients will be deemed to provide such consent when they instruct us to act on their behalf in relation to an order or, if clients only wish us to provide discretionary portfolio management services, when they appoint us to provide these services.
-We are required to obtain clients’ prior express consent before we execute orders in instruments admitted to trading on regulated markets or multilateral trading facilities away from a regulated market or multilateral trading facility.
+The FCA requires CAM to obtain clients’ prior consent to this Best Execution Policy.
+Clients will be deemed to provide such consent when they instruct CAM to act on their behalf in relation to an order or, if clients only wish CAM to provide discretionary portfolio management services, when they appoint CAM to provide these services.
+CAM is required to obtain clients’ prior express consent before it executes orders in instruments admitted to trading on regulated markets or multilateral trading facilities away from a regulated market or multilateral trading facility.

-All clients can request a hard copy of our Order Execution Policy at any time by contacting their Investment Manager.
+All clients can request a hard copy of the Order Execution Policy at any time by contacting their Investment Manager.

-Details of Platform Securities Order Execution Policy and execution venues can be found here –
+Details of Third Financial’s Order Execution Policy and execution venues can be found here.